noravth/may-developer-challenge-sap-ai-services/README.md

 This week we want to use the [Document Information Extraction Python SDK](https://pypi.org/project/sap-business-document-processing/) to extract information from the same recipe from week 1 using the custom schema you in the Document Information Extraction UI.
 With the Python SDK you can implement end-to-end use cases and process documents on a large scale.

-1. Use the Python IDE of your choice, create and activate a virtual environment and install the [Document Information Extraction Python SDK](https://pypi.org/project/sap-business-document-processing/)
+1. Use the Python IDE of your choice and clone this repository.
+2. Create and activate a virtual environment and install the [Document Information Extraction Python SDK](https://pypi.org/project/sap-business-document-processing/)

 👉 Start a new Terminal.